 Ensure that the comment resolution documentation is accurate, complete and self-explanatory

-Respond to inquiries regarding the BRC
+Respond to inquiries regarding the CSG

-Work with technical editor to modify the draft document in accordance with BRC approved comment resolutions
+Work with technical editor to modify the draft document in accordance with CSG approved comment resolutions

-Ballot Resolution Committee Operation
+Comment Resolution Group Operation

-Once a letter or sponsor ballot is closed the following processes apply:
+Once a letter or Standards Association ballot is closed the following processes apply:

-The BRC is subject to IEEE-SA policies on anti-trust and patents
+The CSG is subject to IEEE-SA policies on anti-trust and patents

-The BRC shall publish minutes of its meetings as 802.15 submissions
+The CSG shall publish minutes of its meetings as 802.15 submissions

-The BRC meets together (either in person, or in telecons, subject to the LMSC WG P&P rules as per [rules5] about notification of such meetings) in order to resolve comments
+The CSG meets together (either in person, or in telecons, subject to the LMSC WG P&P rules as per [rules5] about notification of such meetings) in order to resolve comments

-The BRC may vote to approve comment resolutions (75% approval required) during WG sessions, ad hoc meetings, or telecons in which quorum is achieved.
+The CSG may vote to approve comment resolutions (75% approval required) during WG sessions, ad hoc meetings, or telecons in which quorum is achieved.
 Ad hoc meetings and telecons shall be in compliance with the LMSC WG P&P rules [rules5] about notification of such meetings.

-Only BRC members, the WG chair or a WG vice-chair, and the WG technical editor shall be allowed to vote at BRC meetings
+Only CSG members, the WG chair or a WG vice-chair, and the WG technical editor shall be allowed to vote at CSG meetings

-Once comment resolution is complete (as determined by the BRC chair) and the modified draft is available, the BRC chair may start a WG recirculation ballot if the WG has approved the BRC to conduct recirculation ballots
+Once comment resolution is complete (as determined by the CSG chair) and the modified draft is available, the CSG chair may start a WG recirculation ballot if the WG has approved the CSG to conduct recirculation ballots

 Study Groups